winningproduct/learn-portal/content/3-immerse/07-product-market-fit-validation.md

 ---
 templateKey: "model-post"
 indexingField: 5-Immerse
-title: "5-product market fit validation"
+title: "Product Market Fit Validation"
 metaTitle: ""
 metaDescription: ""
 subtitle: "'The only thing that matters is getting to product-market fit' - Andreessen Horowitz"